-The requirement applies to permanent residents in Japan and comes into effect from 1 January 2014.
+The requirement applies to permanent residents in Japan and came into effect from 1 January 2014.
 These individuals will need to submit an annual statement of overseas assets giving details of assets held overseas in each period for which the individual is covered by the requirements.
 The statement must be submitted to the tax authorities by the 15 March following the calendar year end.
-Statements of overseas assets held at 31 December 2013 will therefore be required by 15 March 2014 from individuals falling within the legislation.
+Statements of overseas assets held on December 31st, 2020 will therefore be required by March 15th, 2021 from individuals falling within the legislation.

 A permanent resident is any Japanese resident who is not within the definition of a non-permanent resident.
 A non-permanent resident is a Japanese resident without Japanese nationality who has lived in Japan for five years or less within the past ten years.
 Non-permanent residents are not required to submit the statement of overseas assets.